chocolatey/docs/input/en-us/guides/upgrading-to-chocolatey-v2-v6.md

 > :choco-warning: **WARNING**
 >
-> If you need to specify a `--source` option in the Advanced Deployment PowerShell script, please make sure you reference only one source value.
+> If you need to specify a `--source` option in the Advanced Deployment Step PowerShell script, please make sure you reference only one source value.
 For example, `--source="'my-internal-repo'"` and not `--source="'my-internal-repo;chocolatey.licensed'"`.
 Specifying multiple sources for this specific upgrade may cause the Chocolatey product packages to not be found.
 Note that this only affects the upgrade to version 2.0.0 or 6.0.0 of the Chocolatey products and not future packages you may install or upgrade.

 1. In Chocolatey Central Management, ensure you have a group of computers to deploy to, and if necessary [create one](xref:ccm-groups).

-1. [Create an Advanced Deployment](xref:ccm-deployments) with the group of computers to deploy the upgrade to the latest stable 1.x and 5.x versions of Chocolatey products.
-The Deployment will have 2 steps:
+1. [Create an Advanced Deployment Step](xref:ccm-deployments) with the group of computers to deploy the upgrade to the latest stable 1.x and 5.x versions of Chocolatey products.
+The Deployment Plan will have 2 steps:

     1. The first Deployment Step will upgrade Chocolatey Agent and it's required dependencies.
 As communication with Chocolatey Central Management takes place through Chocolatey Agent, we need to ensure the service is running and so the upgrade is done by a Windows scheduled task.
-The Advanced Deployment PowerShell script should be:
+The Advanced Deployment Step PowerShell script should be:

     ```powershell
     $delayInMinutes = 1